ELITR/SLTev/README.md

 #### Download and use parallel corpus

 You can use the parallel corpus to improve the train of giza++, so you can download and extract them from https://www.statmt.org/europarl/ address or another source.

+##### Downloading parallel corpues with wget

+	wget <parallel_corpuse_link>

 #### Running giza++ with an external parallel corpus